How to set up your TV licence

 How much is a TV licence?

-Buy your licence now and it will start today.
+If you buy your licence now it will start today.
 You’ll then be covered for the rest of this month and 11 months after that.
 You can be fined up to £1,000 if you watch or record live TV without a TV licence.

 How much is a TV licence annually/quarterly/monthly/weekly?